gabstopper/smc-python/README.rst

 smc-python
 ==========

+smc-python has officially been released by Forcepoint and can be found at: https://github.com/forcepoint/fp-ngfw-smc-python

 Python based library to provide the ability to interact with the Stonesoft Management Center API.
 Provides automation capabilities for any environment that interact with the SMC remotely.